open-mmlab/mmdetection/docs/GETTING_STARTED.md

 `load_from` only loads the model weights and the training epoch starts from 0.
 It is usually used for finetuning.

 The script uses the default setting for distributed training by `pytorch` launcher.
-To setup the distributed training environment, please use the following command for optional arguments
+To setup the distributed training environment, please use the following command for optional arguments.

 ```shell
 python -m torch.distributed.launch --help